Doc Dissections

 Suturing Lab

-A DIY experience where individuals learn how to suture on skin pads and why it is important.
+A DIY experience where guests can learn how to suture on skin pads and why it is important.

 Dr. Rakhi Dimino